MCausc78/discord.py-oauth2/docs/ext/commands/cogs.rst

 - Each cog is a Python class that subclasses :class:`.commands.Cog`.
 - Every command is marked with the :func:`.commands.command` decorator.
-- Every hybrid command is marked with the :func:`.commands.hybrid_command` decorator.
 - Every listener is marked with the :meth:`.commands.Cog.listener` decorator.
 - Cogs are then registered with the :meth:`.Bot.add_cog` call.
 - Cogs are subsequently removed with the :meth:`.Bot.remove_cog` call.